 Persons/Entities Statute Public and local officials of metropolitan governmental units (as defined by Minn.
 Stat. § 10A.01, subds.
-35, 22, & 24) §10A.07 Housing and Redevelopment Authorities (commissioners and employees) §469.009 §469.098 Economic Development Authorities (commissioners, officers, and employees)
+35, 22, & 24) § 10A.07 Housing and Redevelopment Authorities (commissioners and employees) § 469.009 Economic Development Authorities (commissioners, officers, and employees) § 469.098

 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference Part I. Contracts Generally §471.87 - Unless a statutory exception applies, a public officer who is authorized to take part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom. - The governing body may contract for goods or services with an interested officer only by unanimous vote.
+Section CONFLICTS OF INTEREST Yes No Workpaper Reference Part I. Contracts Generally § 471.87 Unless a statutory exception applies, a public officer who is authorized to take part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom.
+The governing body may contract for goods or services with an interested officer only by unanimous vote.
 See A, infra.
 In addition to the unanimous vote, one of the statutory exceptions must apply.
-See B, infra. §471.88, subd.
-1 A. Unanimous Approval If there were any transactions between the governing body and an interested officer, did the governing body approve the transaction by unanimous vote?
-NOTE: All members present, except the interested officer, must vote in order to produce a unanimous vote. §471.88, subd.
-2 B. Statutory Exceptions 1.
-Designation of Bank or Savings Association If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: a.
-Did the interested officer disclose to the governing body that he or she was a director or employee of the bank or savings association? b.
-Was such disclosure entered into the minutes of the governing body's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? §471.88, subd.3 2.
+See B, infra. § 471.88, A. Contract for Goods or Services/Unanimous Approval subd.
+1 If there were any sales, leases or contracts between the governing body and an interested officer, was each contract a contract for goods or services? and 2.
+If there were any sales, leases or contracts between the governing body and an interested officer, did the governing body approve the transaction by unanimous vote?
+NOTE: All members present, except the interested officer, must vote in order to produce a unanimous vote. § 471.88, subd.
+2 B. Statutory Exceptions Designation of Bank or Savings Association If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: Did the interested officer disclose to the governing body that he or she was a director or employee of the bank or savings association? b.
+Was such disclosure entered into the minutes of the governing body's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? § 471.88, subd.
+3 2.
 Designation of Official Newspaper If a transaction involved the designation of an official newspaper or publication of official matters therein: a.
-Was the new spaper in which the officer had an interest the only new spaper complying with statutory or charter requirements relating to designation or publication?
+Was the newspaper in which the officer had an interest the only newspaper complying with statutory or charter requirements relating to designation or publication?